openedx/edx-platform/userdocs/source/add_syllabus.rst

     <p><a href="[URL OF FILE]">[LINK TEXT]</a></p>

-o To create a link to an image that you've uploaded, enter the following syntax, where URL OF FILE is the URL that you noted in step 5 of    **Upload a File to Your Assets Tab**.
+* To create a link to an image that you've uploaded, enter the following syntax, where URL OF FILE is the URL that you noted in step 5 of **Upload a File to Your Assets Tab**.

 .. code-block:: html